ucloud/terraform-provider-ucloud/website/docs/d/images.html.markdown

 * `availability_zone` - (Optional) Availability zone where instances are located.
 You may refer to [list of availability zone](https://docs.ucloud.cn/api/summary/regionlist)
 * `image_id` - (Optional) The ID of image.
 * `name_regex` - (Optional) A regex string to filter resulting images by name.
-(Such as: `"^CentOS 7.[1-2] 64"` means CentOS 7.1 of 64-bit operating system or CentOS 7.2 of 64-bit operating system, "^Ubuntu 16.04 64" means Ubuntu 16.04 of 64-bit operating system).
+(Such as: `^CentOS 7.[1-2] 64` means CentOS 7.1 of 64-bit operating system or CentOS 7.2 of 64-bit operating system, "^Ubuntu 16.04 64" means Ubuntu 16.04 of 64-bit operating system).
 * `image_type` - (Optional) The type of image.
-Possible values are: `"base"` as standard image, `"business"` as owned by market place, and `"custom"` as custom-image, all the image types will be retrieved by default.
+Possible values are: `base` as standard image, `business` as owned by market place, and `custom` as custom-image, all the image types will be retrieved by default.
 * `os_type` - (Optional) The type of OS.
-Possible values are: `"linux"` and `"windows"`, all the OS types will be retrieved by default.
+Possible values are: `linux` and `windows`, all the OS types will be retrieved by default.
 * `output_file` - (Optional) File name where to save data source results (after running `terraform plan`).

 ## Attributes Reference